 - Connect you with resources and referral options for further TIC

-Since the official start of the program in late 2018, over 5,000 childcare providers across Los Angeles County have benefited from the TIC services made possible by Drew CDC and our partners.
-By educating our communities’ professionals, we are pleased to play our part in upgrading the life-changing care our children receive.
+By educating our communities’ professionals, caregivers, and families, we are pleased to play our part in upgrading the life-changing care our children receive.

 Click here to directly access our trainings or use the link below to connect with the trauma-informed team.